Lost (1956 film)

-Lost (also called Tears for Simon) is a 1956 British thriller film directed by Guy Green and starring David Farrar, David Knight and Julia Arnall.
-It is set in 1950s London, and revolves around the apparent kidnapping of a young couple's baby.
+Lost (also known as Tears for Simon) is a 1956 British thriller film directed by Guy Green and written by Janet Green, starring David Farrar, David Knight and Julia Arnall.
+It is set in 1950s London and revolves around the apparent kidnapping of a young couple's baby.

 Plot

-US embassy employee Lee Cochrane and his Austrian wife discover their 18-month-old son Simon has been abducted, after their nanny leaves the child unattended outside a chemist's shop.
-London Detective Inspector Craig pledges to find the child, though clues are thin on the ground.
+US embassy employee Lee Cochrane and his Austrian wife discover their 18-month-old son Simon has been abducted after their nanny leaves the child unattended outside of a chemist's shop.
+London detective Inspector Craig pledges to find the child, though clues are scarce.

+The couple are criticized in a newspaper article.
+They and the police follow up various leads which turn out to be dead ends, including supposed kidnappers who are con artists.

+Eventually, the wife of one of the officers recognizes the words in a torn piece of paper as belonging to a particular novel.
+This enables the police to track down a copy of the novel that was borrowed from the library by a widow who had been seen with the baby.
+It is discovered that she lost her own baby after her husband drowned and she kidnapped the Cochranes.